 However, if a proposer is unsure of how much work they will have to do to manage your scheme then they will likely add a margin onto the fixed price.
 So be realistic with the information you provide them with.

 Note: even if you ask for a fixed price quote and are purported to be given one – make sure you go through the costs schedules and check that there are NO hidden or obscure variable costs.
-Ask for an assurance in writing that the quoted headline fixed price of $XX as stated on the proposal will be the final charged price – with no extras.
+Ask for an assurance in writing that the quoted headline fixed price as stated on the proposal will be the final charged price – with no extras.
 Most strata management companies are ethical and transparent – however there may be some that rely on the contract complexity and lack of time or expertise of those evaluating them to slip additional costs through.